Your Transportation Engineering Faculty

 “I'm working to achieve my Master's in traffic and transportation engineering to broaden my knowledge of user behavior and safety to improve our transportation system and infrastructure for all users.
 Gonzaga's exceptional faculty and study abroad opportunities inspired me to pursue a higher degree and prepared me to excel in other educational and professional settings.”

 The subdiscipline requires knowledge of geomatics, traffic flow theory, geometric design, statistics, sociology and urban planning, and working with big data.
 Some of these subjects are in the standard civil engineering coursework.
 Others are specific technical electives for your senior year.
-The Degree Worksheet marks these electives with a "T."
+The Civil Engineering major section of the Catalog marks these technical electives with a "T."